starmessage/libSoftMeter/bin/README.md

 ﻿# SoftMeter libraries (.dll, .dylib, .framework)

-SoftMeter is a Windows, MacOS and IOS library that allows you to monitor the usage of your software program (installs, uninstalls, number of daily/monthly users, countries, OS, etc) via your Google Analytics property.
+SoftMeter is a Windows, MacOS and IOS library that allows you to monitor the usage of your software program (installs, uninstalls, number of daily/monthly users, countries, OS, etc) via your Google Analytics 4 property (G-xxxxxxxxx).
 - Go to [SoftMeter website](https://www.StarMessageSoftware.com/softmeter) for more information.

 ## Description of files